CheongLoic/DevOps-Project/README.md

 - Only access the user’s metrics, not the other ones

 ## Problems encounters
-- When I finally succeed to make Travis work on my branch 'master' or 'loic', half of the time it failed.
-I didn't know why it happened while everything seems correct for me
+- At the beginning, when I finally succeed to make Travis work on my branch 'master' or 'loic', half of the time it failed when I push.
+I didn't know why it happened while everything seems correct for me.
+But now, everyting is fixed !
+- I don't really know what you expect from us in the Docker part for this project : need Docker Hub ?
+Update every branch when master branch is committed (thanks to Dockerfile)? or something else ?

 ## Users' credentials:
 - username : loic ; password : 123456